geozi/nodejs-typescript-contact-manager/README.md

 ## About the project

 Contains the backend implementation of a Contact Manager API.
+It exposes REST APIs for contact and user profile management:

+- User registration,
+- User login,
+- User profile update,
+- User profile deletion,
+- User retrieval by username,
+- User retrieval by email,
+- User retrieval by role,
+- Contact group creation,
+- Contact group update,
+- Contact group deletion,
+- Contact group retrieval by name,
+- Contact creation,
+- Contact update,
+- Contact deletion,
+- Contact retrieval by email.

 ## Prerequisites

-- Nodejs (v22.13.1)
+- Nodejs (v22.13.1 or higher)
+- MongoDB.

+## Testing

+A thorough presentation of the tests conducted during development can be found in the [QA-test-plan](/QA-test-plan.md).

+### Security

+- **Authentication**: Single factor, local authentication.
+- **Authorization**: JSON Web Token (JWT)

 ## Differences with previous Typescript projects